 “The leader is the one who looks more than the other, who looks farther than the others, and before others see” “- Leroy Aimes

-What is paternalistic leadership
+What is paternalistic leadership?

-A paternalistic leader creates a perplexing environment in the workplace that employees consider their team as a family.
+A paternalistic leader creates a perplexing environment in the workplace employees consider their team as a family.
 The natural human tendency to want to belong to a group.
 The family has such a head; Companies have leaders who occupy an affiliated position to determine what’s best for the team.
 Paternalistic leadership is a way in which a leader is equipped to serve the interests of employees and organizations.

 - Dictatorial leadership